Thanhthuynguyen30/E-commerce-project-/README.md

 ## 2.1.
 Dataset

-- I would use 'E-commerce dataset' on Kaggle to analyze and answer the questions.
+- I would use [E-commerce dataset.csv](https://www.kaggle.com/datasets/aliessamali/ecommerce/) on Kaggle to analyze and answer the questions.
 - The dataset contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
 - The dataset is lisenced under Attribution 4.0 International (CC BY 4.0 DEED)